 If you want to take a break from the sea, the island's mild climate is perfect for hiking and cycling.
 Fuerteventura has 3 natural parks that you can explore on foot, with Jandía Natural Park being the largest one.
 The lunar landscape and volcanic rocks will amaze you!

 Hiking Calderón Hondo, one of the island's most accessible volcanoes, is one of the best things to do in Fuerteventura.
 For breathtaking views of the island and the Atlantic Ocean, you can hike to the top of El Cardón mountain or to Pico de la Zarza, the highest point in Fuerteventura.

 It is also worth visiting Tindaya Mountain, a place of great archaeological value that was considered sacred and magical by the island's pre-Hispanic people.
-More than 200 ancient engravings of feet, rectangular shapes and geometrical figures have been discovered on the impressive mountain, which is believed to have been an ancient cult center.
+More than 200 ancient engravings of feet, rectangular shapes and geometrical figures have been discovered on the mountain, which is believed to have been an ancient cult center.

 Tip: during your Fuerteventura vacation, you should not miss the chance to go on a dolphin and whale watching tour.
 Seeing the impressive animals in the wild is an experience you will never forget!